-In my career as a scientist, I led and coauthored decision-support research on a variety of environmental and public health topics.
+In my 30-year career as an engineer and scientist, I led and coauthored research on a variety of environmental and public health topics.
 My publication list includes >70 scientific journal articles (46), government reports, book chapters, guidance documents, technical manuals, and two academic dissertations.
+In these publications, I focused on telling factual stories about data to inform decisions for public health protection.

 I am a Resident Writer at the Melrose, MA Follow Your Art Community Studios and a member of Boston’s Grub Street Center for Creative Writing.